ibm-cloud-docs/ContinuousDelivery/devsecops-pipelines-add-steps.md

 The first parameter of save_results must be the DevSecOps pipeline config stage name, like test, scan-artifact or acceptance-test.
 Otherwise the evidence collector won't be able to find it and attach it to the proper piece of evidence.
 {: important}

-Using the save_result pipelinectl interface will ensure that the pipeline will find your result artifacts, and they will be uploaded to the evidence locker, and attached to the compliance evidence created by the pipeline.
+Using the `save_result` pipelinectl interface ensures that the pipeline finds your result artifacts, they are uploaded to the evidence locker, and attached to the compliance evidence that is created by the pipeline.

-Example evidence created for the unit tests while using save_result:
+Example evidence created for the unit tests while using `save_result`:

 ```
 {